EdwardAdelin/Fleet-Tracker-Management-Software/ReadMe.md

 Fleet Tracker Management Software is a comprehensive solution designed to help businesses efficiently manage their fleet of vehicles.
 This software provides real-time tracking, maintenance scheduling, fuel management, and driver performance monitoring, allowing fleet managers to optimize operations and reduce costs.

+Make sure you watch the Demo Video.
+You can find it in this repo, under the name "Demo Fleet Tracker.mov".

 ## Features

 - **Real-Time Tracking**: Monitor the location of your vehicles in real-time using GPS technology.